-Avoid equipment damage, serious injury or death from improper or neglected maintenance, repairs or inspections of the power package.
-If you are not familiar with proper maintenance or service procedures, have the work performed by an authorized Mercury Marine dealer.
+Neglect or improper maintenance, repairs, or inspections of the power package can result in product damage or serious injury or death.
+Perform all procedures as described in this manual.
+If you are not familiar with proper maintenance or service procedures, consign the work to an authorized Mercury Marine dealer.